Zoran Tošić: Return to Partizan

 On 28 August 2017, Tošić returned to Partizan on a three-year contract.
-On 9 September 2017, Tošić made his official re-debut for the club against Mladost Lučani.
-Eight days later, he scored the opener when his club beat Radnički Niš 3–1.
-On 20 October, he successfully converted the first penalty in his career, in 2–0 away victory over Radnik Surdulica.
-Nine days later, he missed the penalty in the 88th minute, but scored in the injury time from a free kick to give his team a 2–1 away victory over Borac Čačak.
-On 2 November, Tošić scored the opener from a free kick in a 2–0 home win over Skënderbeu Korçë in the fourth match of the 2017–18 UEFA Europa League group stage.
+On 9 September 2017, he re-debutted for the club against Mladost Lučani.
+Eight days later, Tošić scored the opening goal in a 3–1 victory against Radnički Niš.
+On 20 October, he successfully converted the first penalty in his career, in 2–0 away victory against Radnik Surdulica.
+Nine days later, he missed the penalty in the 88th minute, but scored in the injury time from a free-kick end the match with Partizan's 2–1 away victory against Borac Čačak.
+On 2 November, Tošić scored the opener from a free kick in a 2–0 home victory against Skënderbeu Korçë in the fourth match of the 2017–18 UEFA Europa League group stage.

-On 1 August 2019, Tošić scored the opener in a 3–0 home win over Connah's Quay Nomads in the UEFA Europa League qualifications.
+On 1 August 2019, Tošić scored the opening goal in a 3–0 home victory against Connah's Quay Nomads in the UEFA Europa League qualifications.
 This was Partizan's 350th goal in Europe since the inaugural European Cup game in 1955.
-Tošić scored his first Eternal derby goal on 22 September 2019 in a 2–0 home win over rivals Red Star.
+Tošić scored his first Eternal derby goal on 22 September 2019 in a 2–0 home victory against rivals Red Star Belgrade.

-Tobol
+Later career

+On 27 February 2020, Tošić signed for Chinese football club Taizhou Yuanda.

-On 16 April 2021, Tošić signed for FC Tobol on a contract until the end of the year.
-Tošić made his debut two weeks later, coming on in the 81st minute as a substitute for Azat Nurgaliyev in his side's 2–1 loss to Caspiy.
+On 16 April 2021, Tošić signed for Kazakh cub FC Tobol on a contract until the end of the year.
+He made his debut two weeks later, coming on in the 81st minute as a substitute for Azat Nurgaliyev in a 2–1 away loss against Caspiy.
 Tošić's first goals came on 10 July in the first round of Group B of the 2021 Kazakhstan Cup in a 3–1 win over FC Taraz.
 On 17 January 2023, Tobol announced that Tošić had left the club after his contract had expired.

-Lamia

-On 26 January 2023, Tošić signed for Super League Greece side Lamia.
+On 26 January 2023, Tošić signed for Super League Greece club Lamia.
+He retired from football in September 2024.

 International career

+Early career

 Tošić made his debut for the Serbia under-21 team on 23 March 2007, against Belgium.
 Four days later, against Portugal, he scored his first international goal.
-He also took part in Serbia's 2007 UEFA European Under-21 Championship campaign, in which they reached the final before losing out to the Netherlands.
+He also took part in Serbia's 2007 UEFA European Under-21 Championship campaign, in which they reached the final before losing against the Netherlands.